Al Jazeera Media Network: Restructuring

-Al Jazeera restructured its operations to form a network that contains all their different channels.
-Wadah Khanfar, then the managing director of the Arabic Channel, was appointed as the Director-General of the Al Jazeera Network.
-He also acted as the managing director of the Arabic channel.
-Khanfar resigned on 20 September 2011, proclaiming that he had achieved his original goals and that eight years was enough time for any leader of an organization, in an interview aired on Aljazeera English.
+In 2006, Wadah Khanfar, then the managing director of the Arabic Channel, was appointed director general of the Al Jazeera Satellite Network while continuing to serve as managing director of the Al Jazeera Arabic channel.
+In September 2011, Al Jazeera's long-time director general Wadah Khanfar unexpectedly resigned after eight years leading the network.

 On 26 November 2009, Al Jazeera English received approval from the CRTC, which enables Al Jazeera English to broadcast via satellite in Canada.

-In 2011, in accordance with the renaming of the corporation, Al Jazeera Media Network was legally re-designated from a "public institution to a 'private institution of public utility'"; however, it was unknown how this would affect editorial management and funding.
+In 2011, Al Jazeera Media Network was legally restructured from a "public institution" to a "private institution of public utility"; however, it was unknown how this would affect editorial management and funding.
+According to Al Jazeera, the restructuring was intended to provide greater administrative flexibility and a faster decision-making process.
 The network is also funded through its television contracts and revenue from its sports division.

+In 2016, Al Jazeera had a workforce of 4,000 employees.
+Meanwhile, Al Jazeera Arabic saw its network expand from 27 bureaus in 2002 to 70 bureaus around the globe by 2016.
+In March 2016, Al Jazeera announced that it would lay off about 500 employees worldwide, a reduction of roughly 10 percent of its workforce, as part of cost-cutting measures.